neonmik/Wave-Machine-Firmware/README.md

             - Fetch Unique ID and store it? (kinda not needed as it's always there, but maybe) - could even be the ID of my memory chip?

         - Add Storage routines for system settings:
             - Organise a way of storing all those settings in config, and being able to adjust them and re save them.

             - Need a way of storing all settings/config related stuff persistanly (MIDI settings, Audio Engine settings, calibration?, etc.)

+    - USB:

+        - Feature: Add some kinda of dynamic RAM drive, to allow reading and writing of file form MSC.